Belan-Mihail/hamburg-weekend/README.md

 ### User Stories

-- As a user of the site, I want to get information about various attractions and places to rest in Hamburg in order to choose an interesting place for himself to visit.
+1. As a user of the site, I want to get information about various attractions and places to rest in Hamburg in order to choose an interesting place for himself to visit.

     - **Expected result:** the site has information about various attractions and places to rest in Hamburg.

-    - **How to reach:** posting on a website about various sights and places to rest in Hamburg
+    - **How to reach:** posting on a website about various attractions and places to rest in Hamburg

-    - **Achievement Criteria:** information about more than 6 sights or places to rest in Hamburg is available.
+    - **Achievement Criteria:** information about more than 6 attractions or places to rest in Hamburg is available.

+2. As a user of the site, I want to get information about several different areas of tourist recreation in Hamburg.

+    - **Expected result:** the site has information about several different areas of tourist recreation in Hamburg.

+    - **How to reach:** posting on a website about different areas of tourist recreation in Hamburg.

+    - **Achievement Criteria:** information about 3 different areas of tourist recreation in Hamburg is available.

-- As a user of the site, I want to get a visual idea of the attractions and places to rest in Hamburg (by viewing photos of these places) in order to choose an interesting place to visit.
+3. As a user of the site, I want to get a visual idea of the attractions and places to rest in Hamburg (by viewing photos of these places) in order to choose an interesting place to visit.

 - **Expected result:** while on the site, the user receives a visual representation of the attractions and places to rest in Hamburg.

     - **How to reach:** placement on the site of photographs of attractions and places to rest in Hamburg.

     - **Achievement Criteria:** there are more than 3 photos of every attraction or places to rest in Hamburg listed on the site.

-- As a user of the site, I want to get a brief description of the attractions and places to rest in Hamburg that I can visit in order to choose an interesting place to visit.
+4. As a user of the site, I want to get a brief description of the attractions and places to rest in Hamburg that I can visit in order to choose an interesting place to visit.

     - **Expected result:** the user, being on the site, has the opportunity to read a brief description of the attractions or places to rest in Hamburg.